 Students entering the MS-IST program need the content of the following courses (or their equivalent) to be able to undertake the MS-IST core described below.
-The required IS foundations include the content found in Wilmington College's Information Resource Management Program, or any other degree offering modeled after the "IS'97 Model Curriculum Guidelines" (11).
+The required IS foundations include the content found in Wilmington College's Information Resource Management Program for example.

+IRM 100 Fundamentals of Information Systems

+IRM 300 Information Technology Hardware and

+Software

-- IRM 100 Fundamentals of IS - IRM 300 Information Technology Hardware and Software - IRM 310 Programming, Data and Object Structures
+IRM 310 Programming, Data and Object Structures